Category Archives: Media Releases

 E-mail: aleo@ottawamission.com

-Food Services Training Program offers hope to students to rebuild their lives
+Food Services Training Program graduate students to new careers and lives

-Ottawa, ON – Today The Ottawa Mission celebrated the graduation of 12 students of its renowned Food Services Training Program (FSTP) trained at “Chef Ric’s”, the shelter’s social enterprise at 384 Rideau Street.
+Ottawa, ON – Today the Ottawa Mission celebrated the graduation of 31 students of its renowned Food Services Training Program (FSTP) trained at “Chef Ric’s”, the shelter’s social enterprise at 384 Rideau Street.

 About The Ottawa Mission